 • Employment history

-• Rental payment track record
+• Rent payment track record

 • Criminal background check